qsalome/temperature-evolution-Finland/README.md

 This project enables to analyse geospatial data to study the evolution of the temperature.
-While the project was originally based on data from the Finnish Meteorological Institute (https://en.ilmatieteenlaitos.fi/), it should be able to use it to analyse similar data from other countries.
+While the project was originally based on data from the Finnish Meteorological Institute (FMI: https://en.ilmatieteenlaitos.fi/), it should be able to use it to analyse similar data from other countries.

 ## Install